RainbowHackerHorse/longview/README.md

 ### Kernel

-The Longview client should be running with a 2.6 or higher kernel.
+The Longview client should be running with a 2.6 or higher kernel if on Linux.

 ### Operating system

-The Longview client can be installed on any system running Linux.
+The Longview client can be installed on any system running Linux, or FreeBSD.
 Linode provides packages for Debian, Ubuntu, CentOS, and Fedora.
 A tagged release tarball is provided for systems without a pre-rolled package.

 ## Client usage